layumi/layumi.github.io/_pages/about.md

 - Efficiency:  How to train on million-scale data?
 What data matters most?
 Efficient training and inference is needed.

-?AI is not when a computer can write poetry.
-AI is when a computer want to write poetry.?
+``AI is not when a computer can write poetry.
+AI is when a computer want to write poetry. ''

 <hr>